jesse1337dev/jesse1337dev.github.io/about.md

 title: About
 permalink: /about/
 ---
 Datawhale Summer Camp, founded in 2018, is China’s largest open-source AI learning community.
-Our mission, "For the learner, with the learner," is to provide accessible, high-quality education in AI and tech.
-Join us for a transformative learning experience with courses in machine learning, NLP, CV, and more.
+Its mission, "For the learner, with the learner," is to provide accessible, high-quality education in AI and tech.
+Join for a transformative learning experience with courses in machine learning, NLP, CV, and more.

 ### More Information